 Threshold is a maximum number of login attempts, ranging from 5-20 times.
 The default value is 5 (attempts).

 Duration

-Duration is the length of time that the account remains locked once the account lockout function is triggered, ranging from 1-60 minute(s).
-The default value is 10 (mins).
+Duration is the length of time that the account remains locked once the account lockout function is triggered, ranging from 1-60 minutes (default is 10 minutes).